 Cartman is a hate-filled malevolent creature who balances hideous un-PC attitudes while hiding behind the blanket defense of childish innocence.
-This episode brings us Scott Tenorman, a ninth grade bully who cons Cartman out of his lunch money.
+This episode brings us Scott Tenorman, a ninth-grade bully who cons Cartman out of his lunch money.
 This ignites Cartman into a raging ball of fury that must scale the heights of heroic retribution - only it doesn't quite work out the way it does in the movies.
 Operatic retribution just doesn't work when it comes to Cartman.
-In fact, he does become a sort of dark hero who must battle the even evil-er Scott Tenorman with the fate of the Galaxy, or at least his ninth grade pride, at stake.
+In fact, he does become a sort of dark hero who must battle the even evil-er Scott Tenorman with the fate of the Galaxy, or at least his ninth-grade pride, at stake.

 SPECIAL BONUS EPISODEI have given this episode a special category because it exists outside of ordinary lists.
-This episode is either great or revolting, and I think there are a lot of people on both side of that equation.
+This episode is either great or revolting, and I think there are a lot of people on both sides of that equation.
 So, I leave it up to you whether it belonged on the list of great episodes.
 If so, it also might belong on a list of truly awful episodes.

 Oh, here's a hint: if you are easily offended, turn back now.